grperalta/pgrtwave/README.md

 If you find these codes useful, you can cite the manuscript as:
-> G. Peralta and K. Kunisch, Mixed and hybrid Petrov-Galerkin finite element discretization for optimal control of the wave equation, [preprint]( https://static.uni-graz.at/fileadmin/_Persoenliche_Webseite/kunisch_karl/Papers/wave.pdf).
+> G. Peralta and K. Kunisch, Mixed and hybrid Petrov-Galerkin finite element discretization for optimal control of the wave equation, to appear in Numerische Mathematik, [preprint]( https://static.uni-graz.at/fileadmin/_Persoenliche_Webseite/kunisch_karl/Papers/wave.pdf).